-The PACM-A is typically located in the trunk of the vehicle.
+The HVAC control module is typically located behind the dash, usually in the center of the vehicle, or behind the instrument panel.
 It receives inputs from a variety of sensors, some hardwired directly to it, most are sent over the bus communications system.
-These inputs allow the module to display information to the driver relating to the rear of the vehicle and what is within proximity to it.
+These inputs allow the module to control the interior temperature of the vehicle, in this case for front only or both front and rear passengers.